Proposer Generated Resource

 Complicated Resource Setups

-If there are many sources with each requiring a separate complicated resource setup as noted above, then please contact the NRAO Science Helpdesk well in advance for guidance.
+If there are many sources with each requiring a separate complicated resource setup as noted above, then please contact the NRAO Science Helpdesk well in advance of the proposal deadline for guidance.

 Subband Considerations